 Dr. Irwin attended a local “one-room schoolhouse” in Raleigh Twp prior to attending the University of Michigan Medical School.
 He graduated in 1889.
 Further he attended McGill University and graduated M.C., C.M. in 1890.

 Fairly soon after his graduation, Dr. Irwin moved to Minneapolis, Minnesota and set up a medical practice.
 His sister Alice (Irwin) Fuller was living there at the time and a number of his other siblings also moved to Minnesota.

 During 1920, Dr. Irwin was living with his sister Bessie (Irwin) Stover at 298 Queen Street in Chatham.
 He was known to see patients during this time as his name appears on birth and death records.

-Dr. Irwin died on the 10th of May, 1935 in Minneapolis, Minnesota.
+Dr. Irwin died at his residence on the 10th of May, 1935 in Minneapolis, Minnesota.
 He was buried at Lakewood Cemetery.
 It is unknown if Dr. Irwin married or had any children.